Connect Duda to your favorite AI tools with MCP

 Publishing blogs at scale

 Agencies managing content marketing across multiple clients can use Duda’s MCP server to centralize and accelerate blog production.
-For example, a single natural language command such as “Research current home renovation trends, draft three 1,200-word blog posts with SEO-optimized titles, and publish them as drafts to all active real estate client sites” can replace days of manual work.
+For example, a single natural language command such as “Research current home renovation trends, draft three 1,200-word blog posts with SEO-optimized titles, and publish them as drafts to my site Boulder Real Estate” can replace days of manual work.
 The AI assistant handles topic research, drafting, formatting, and uploading directly into the Duda CMS.
 Seasonal campaigns like “holiday gift guides” or “back-to-school specials” can be launched for dozens of clients at the same time, ensuring consistent quality and precise timing across all campaigns.

 Automating client reports

 Reporting often requires pulling data from multiple platforms and formatting it for presentation.
-With Duda’s MCP, an account manager can request, “Generate a monthly performance report for all e-commerce clients, including top-selling products, traffic by device, and conversion rates, with charts formatted for Google Slides”.
+With Duda’s MCP, an account manager can request, “Generate a monthly performance report for my client, Art Suite, including top-selling products, traffic by device, and conversion rates."
 The AI retrieves analytics, processes the information into visuals, and prepares the file for delivery.
 This reduces report preparation from hours to minutes and allows agencies to offer faster, more frequent reporting, enhancing client satisfaction.

 Creating collections